What is PilotEdge?

 How does it compare to VATSIM?

 You may have also heard of other online ATC networks such as VATSIM or IVAO.
-While the coverage of these networks spans the globe, it is based on a volunteer basis, and as such, there is no guarantee of ATC coverage at the location or time of day you want to fly.
+While the coverage of these networks spans the globe, it runs on a volunteer basis, and as such, there is no guarantee of ATC coverage at the location or time of day you want to fly.
 Moreover, the quality of the controllers on the network can vary dramatically.
 For this reason, it is not an ideal tool to support real-world training, ultra-realistic simulation, or the building of proper habits.

 How to fly on PilotEdge – Getting Started